Sonali-Kumar/Sonali-Kumar.github.io/_posts/2022-05-29-DannyMa-SQLChallenge-Danny'sDiner.md

 ---

 ---
-1.What is the total amount each customer spent at the restaurant?
+1. What is the total amount each customer spent at the restaurant?

 ```ruby
 SELECT s.customer_id, sum(m.price) as amount_spent